 The St Crispin's School Curriculum Policy arises from the broad aim of the school.
 Our school motto is 'Respice Finem' - 'Look to the End.
-We aim to be a provider of quality, inclusive education for mainstream education whilst at the same time recognising the difficulties of dyslexic children.
-St. Crispin's has CReSTeD registration to support children with dyslexia and is inspected every three years to ensure that we are fulfilling this aim.
+We aim to be a provider of quality, inclusive education for all our children.
+St. Crispin's previously held CReSTeD registration to support children with dyslexia and was inspected every three years to ensure that we were fulfilling this aim.
+Although we have chosen not to continue with CReSTeD registration, we hold the same high standards and expectations.
 The Curriculum: Children follow the full National Curriculum laid down by the Department for Education and Skills for small schools.

-Foundation, Foundation 1 & Foundation 2 EYFS (Revised September 2012/where relevant the National Curriculum for Key Stage 1 Foundation 2 EYFS Early Learning Goals - Year 1 Phonics Test Years 2 National Curriculum for Key Stage 1 - KS1 SATS Year 3 - 6 Key Stage 2 National Curriculum Years 7 - 9 Key Stage 3 National Curriculum, SAT's, Functional Skills in ICT, Maths, English Level 1 and 2 Years 10 and 11 Key Stage 4 GCSE (9 /10subjects) Functional Skills/Maths/English/ICT Level 1 and 2 GNVQ Courses where necessary
+Foundation, Foundation 1 & Foundation 2 EYFS: Revised September 2021/where relevant the National Curriculum for Key Stage 1 Foundation 2 EYFS Early Learning Goals Year 1 Phonics Test Years 2 National Curriculum for Key Stage 1 - KS1 SATS Years 3 - 6 Key Stage 2 National Curriculum Years 7 - 9 Key Stage 3 National Curriculum Optional: Functional Skills in ICT, Maths, English: Level 1 and 2 Year 9 GCSE transition: Science, Computer Science, Geography, History, Mathematics.
+Years 10 and 11 Key Stage 4 GCSE: Minimum 5 subjects, typically 8-10 subjects Optional: Functional Skills/Maths/English/ICT: Level 1 and 2 Optional: GNVQ Courses where necessary